CommunitySolidServer/hello-world-component/README.md

  - `npm run start:seeded`: Start the server with a seeded account; the WebId of this account is http://localhost:3000/example/profile/card#me.
  - `npm run test:401`: Do a get request on a resource in the example account that is Unauthorized for Public Access.

+## Components

+### Adding WWW-Authenticate Headers

+The `WWW-Authenticate` header for HttpSig uses the existing `WWW-Authenticate` component.
+If we want to add extra customised values we will probably need to add our own component.

+### Verifying the request and extracting the WebId

+This is the core logic of this libary.
+The (WIP) component implementing that is [here](./src/HttpSigExtractor.ts).